It’s a task that fills anyone with dread.

 A typical outline of a negative letter (electronic or otherwise):

-1. Put each aspect of the negative letter in its own small paragraph.
+1. Put each aspect of the negative item in its own small paragraph.

 2. Start with the Buffer, which can consist of: